ICGC-TCGA-PanCancer/cli/QuickStart.md

 Setting tags on your instance.
 Here, you can set the instance name that your VM will use.
 ![Tag instance](/images/5_Tag_Instance.png)

 Configuring security groups for your instance.
 You can use an existing group, or let AWS create a new one. *Notice that the rules have been set to allow ssh access from the source "My IP".* It is **very** important to restrict traffic to your VMs to *only* the machines that *need* access. **Avoid** using the "Anywhere" source.
+If you need to allow access from an IP address that is not "My IP", you can use a Custom IP source.

 Make a note of the *name* of the security group that is chosen at this step, you will need it later.
 ![Security Groups](/images/6_Security_Group.png)